astropy/photutils/docs/photutils/index.rst

 Introduction
 ------------

-The `photutils` package is destined to implement functions for
+The `photutils` package contains functions for

-* detecting sources on astronomical images
+* detecting sources in astronomical images
 * estimating morphological parameters of those sources (e.g., centroid and shape parameters)
-* performing photometry (both aperture and PSF)
+* performing aperture and PSF photometry

 The code and the documentation are available at the following links: